 UK | 5.4% |

-North America and Europe will lead the home baking ingredients market as home cooking and baking are increasingly becoming an integral part of people's lives, and European countries have a strong cultural affinity towards homemade products.
+North America and Europe will lead the home baking ingredients market as home cooking and baking are increasingly becoming an integral part of people's lives.
+European countries have a strong cultural affinity towards homemade products.
 In regions such as Germany, France, and Italy, consumers are choosing local, organic, and non-GMO ingredients.

 Purchasing behavior is being driven by sustainability, sourcing transparency and the clean-label trend.
 Moreover, the rising demand for specialty flours, alternative sweeteners and functional ingredients such as protein-enriched baking powders is revolutionizing the market.